Jennifer Lopez Spins Her Booty And Shows Off Whipping Skills

-Jennifer Lopez sure knows how to spin her booty in a “washing machine” yet sexy manner, according to E!
+Jennifer Lopez sure knows how to spin her booty in a “washing machine,” yet sexy manner, according to E!
 News.
 The “Booty” singer participated in an epic Dance Battle with Jimmy Fallon.

 #washingmashine